markusbegerow/LearnDash-CSV-Importer/README.md

 ## Contributing

-We welcome contributions to improve this plugin!
+I welcome contributions to improve this plugin!
 Please submit a pull request or open an issue on the GitHub repository.

 ## Support
 Your issues: https://github.com/markusbegerow/learndash-csv-importer/issues